acmdorio/acmdorio.github.io/_portfolio/plzoo.md

 Bytecode compiler and VM for Lox
 ------

-[This](https://github.com/baioc/clox) was my implementation of Robert Nystrom's [Crafting Interpreters](https://www.craftinginterpreters.com/) single-pass compiler and bytecode virtual machine for the Lox programming language, coming from what is probably the best (also free) beginner-friendly resource (definitely much better than [The Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools)) for learning about how programming languages are implemented.
+[This](https://github.com/baioc/clox) was my implementation of Robert Nystrom's [Crafting Interpreters](https://www.craftinginterpreters.com/) single-pass compiler and bytecode virtual machine for the Lox programming language, coming from what is probably the best (also free) beginner-friendly resource for learning about how programming languages are implemented.
 Most of it is written in standard C99, making use of features such as Flexible Array Members (FAMs), designated struct initializers and Variable-Length Arrays (VLAs, just once).

 Notably, Lox is an efficient, dynamically-typed, object-oriented, garbage-collected scripting language with some runtime introspection and support for closures and first-class functions.
-The implemented clox version uses a hand-written recursive descent parser (a Pratt parser) and compiles down to bytecode targetting a stack-based VM that encompasses a Mark & Sweep GC and includes many useful optimizations such as string interning, NaN boxing and computed `goto`s for efficient instruction dispatch (requires [GCC's labels-as-values extension](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html)).
+The implemented clox version uses a hand-written recursive descent (Pratt) parser and compiles down to bytecode targetting a stack-based VM that encompasses a Mark & Sweep GC and includes many useful optimizations such as string interning, NaN boxing and computed `goto`s for efficient instruction dispatch (requires [GCC's labels-as-values extension](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html)).

 A minimal BASIC simulator
 ------

-Wanting to improve my french before going abroad on an exchange program, I decided to acquire some programming-related vocabulary by skimming through the original, untranslated version of [Developing Applications With Objective Caml (DAWOC)](http://caml.inria.fr/pub/docs/oreilly-book/) while learning F# instead of OCaml.
+Wanting to improve my french before going abroad on an exchange program, I decided to acquire some programming-related vocabulary by skimming through the original, untranslated version of [Developing Applications With Objective Caml](http://caml.inria.fr/pub/docs/oreilly-book/) while learning F# instead of OCaml.
 One example application in Chapter 6 caught my attention: it was a very minimal BASIC interpreter which I extended by implementing system directives (using as reference whatever I could find online about the old Microsoft BASIC) and by adding support for subroutines.
-The [entire simulator](https://gitlab.com/baioc/paradigms/-/tree/master/F%23/basic) is quite short given that BASIC is a very ~~basic~~ simple non-structured imperative language with dynamic types and no notion of scopes or even functions.
+The [entire simulator](https://github.com/baioc/paradigms/tree/master/F%23/basic) is quite short given that BASIC is a very ~~basic~~ simple non-structured imperative language with dynamic types and no notion of scopes or even functions.
 In fact, a considerable part of its development time was dedicated to the hand-written shift-reduce parser, which was much harder to grasp than the top-down parsers I had coded until then.

 | ![](/assets/images/basic.png) |